kvasdopil/food/README.md

   - Endpoint handles prompt enrichment, Firefly image generation, upload, and database update
   - Requires recipe to exist in database first
   - Supports `--endpoint`, `--firefly-key`, and `--save-to` options
+- **`scripts/populate-cooking-times.ts`**: Populates cooking time fields from YAML files
+  - Scans all YAML files in `data/recipes/` directory
+  - Extracts `prepTimeMinutes` and `cookTimeMinutes` from each YAML file
+  - Updates matching recipes in the database by slug
+  - Requires `NEXT_PUBLIC_SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY`
+  - Useful for migrating existing recipes after adding time fields to the schema

 ### Recipe Upload CLI & API

 - `scripts/upload-recipe.ts` is a unified script that uploads both the recipe image and YAML in one command:
   - Finds the image file automatically (looks for `{slug}.jpg`, `.jpeg`, `.png`, or `.webp` in the same directory as the YAML)
+  - Extracts `prepTimeMinutes` and `cookTimeMinutes` from YAML if present
   - Uploads image via `/api/images` endpoint (which automatically updates existing recipes)
-  - Uploads recipe via `/api/recipes` endpoint with the image URL
+  - Uploads recipe via `/api/recipes` endpoint with the image URL and time fields
   - Use `--skip-image` to skip image upload and only upload the recipe (useful if image URL is already in YAML)
 - The command reads `EDIT_TOKEN` from `--token`, the environment, or `.env.local`, and falls back to `http://localhost:3000` unless `--endpoint` or `RECIPE_API_URL` is provided.

 ### API Endpoints

 - **`POST /api/recipes`**: Creates or updates a recipe in the database.
 Accepts normalized recipe payloads, upserting by slug.
+Supports `prepTimeMinutes` and `cookTimeMinutes` fields.
 Requests must include `Authorization: Bearer <EDIT_TOKEN>`; the server rejects missing or mismatched tokens with `401`.
 - **`POST /api/recipes/generate`**: Generates recipe content (ingredients, instructions, image prompts) using Gemini API.
 Does not save to database.
 Always returns the first generated variant without refinement.
 Requires `Authorization: Bearer <EDIT_TOKEN>` and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server.
 Returns recipe data in the same format as `POST /api/recipes`.
 - **`POST /api/recipes/[slug]/refine`**: Evaluates and refines an existing recipe in the database.
 Evaluates the recipe against quality standards, and if issues are found, generates a refined version and updates the database.
 Returns evaluation results and the updated recipe.
 Requires `Authorization: Bearer <EDIT_TOKEN>` and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server.
 - **`POST /api/recipes/[slug]/generate-image`**: Generates and uploads an image for an existing recipe.
 Loads recipe from database, enriches prompt using Gemini API, generates image with Firefly API, uploads to Supabase Storage, and updates recipe's `image_url` in database.
 Requires `Authorization: Bearer <EDIT_TOKEN>`, `FIREFLY_API_TOKEN`, `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) on server.
 Optional `x-firefly-key` header for Firefly API key (defaults to `FIREFLY_API_KEY` env var or "clio-playground-web").